freehackquest/fhq-server/install/LXD.md

 ## Enable LXD mode

-In the administrator interface settings, change the configuration of the `lxd_mode` to `enable`.
+In the administrator interface settings, change the configuration of the `lxd_mode` to `enabled`.